hscstudio/yiiheart/README.md

 oleh Hafid Mukhlasin [milisstudio at gmail dot com]

 ## What is the Yii Heart
 Yii heart is extension base on wonderfull widget as known as Yiibooster.
-It for improve result of automatic generation code / gii from yiibooster default be a amazing generation code , so You will get view yiibooster ready.
+It for improve result of automatic generation code / gii from yiibooster default be a amazing generation code :), so You will get view yiibooster ready.
 At default gii only generate Model and Create Reate Update n Delete, but in YiiHeart you will get CRUD++++, plus export – import – editable – calendar without type code anymore.
 With YiiHeart You can create a project by fast, smart, beautiful..
 Create Professional Web Application in Minutes, Are You Ready?

 ## Features of the Yii Heart
+* Boostrap 3.xx ready
+* Wonderfull free theme, it is AdminLTE with two wonderful premium theme, they are SmartAdmin and Ace Admin
-* Gii improved for yiibooster
+* Gii improved for yiibooster 4.0.0
 * Gii batch CRUD generator (direct generete crud of all model)
 * Export to excel, html, pdf, word
 * Import from excel